muammerkeles/Selectable-Ajax-Autocomplete/README.md

 This provides you to use Ajax-Autocomplete like Select element.

-The "Select2" known is useful for particular json-data like below; But the plugin support your work above, if you need to "Queryable Select list" for "completely dynamic data-feeds like API"!
+The "Select2" known is useful for particular json-data like below; But the plugin supports your work for things above. if you need to "Queryable Select List" for "completely dynamic data-feeds such an API"!

    ```html